Nithya Venkat is a skin care enthusiast who loves to research and write about topics that involves all aspects of skin care.

 Athlete’s Foot is a skin condition that affects the soles of the feet and the skin between the toes.
 It is a condition that is caused by a fungus and can spread to any other part of the body.

 Athlete’s Foot can spread from person to person through contact with contaminated floors or objects.
 It can also spread from person to person by direct contact.

-Athlete’s Foot is caused by fungus called Tricophyton rubrum.
-Tricophyton rubrum belongs to a group of fungus called Dermatophytes.
+Athlete’s Foot is caused by a fungus called Trichophyton rubrum.
+Trichophyton rubrum belongs to a group of fungus called Dermatophytes.
 Dermatophytes are parasitic fungi that live by feeding off other organisms.
-Tricophyton rubrum grows and multiplies in warm and moist conditions.
+Trichophyton rubrum grows and multiplies in warm and moist conditions.

 Symptoms of Athlete's Foot

 Athlete's Foot is characterized by the following symptoms -

 The skin may become dry, flaky, red, or scaly and develop cracks.
 In extreme cases, the skin may develop deep fissures that can be very painful.
 Germs can easily enter through these cracks and cause infection and inflammation of the skin.

 Toenails may become thick and colored, or they may become very brittle when the foot is infected.